 IBP: Integrated Business Planning

-IBP is a relatively new term and is an evolution of Sales & Operations Planning (see S&OP).
+IBP is a relatively new term and is an evolution of Sales & Operations Planning (see S&OP consulting).
 Whereas S&OP historically referred to balancing supply and demand by creating a consensus view between sales and operations, IBP expands on this approach by incorporating wider business functions such as finance and marketing.

 IDW: Irregular Dimension and Weight

-IDW is a term referring to products that may require specialist handling within the logistics network due to their size and/or weight.
+IDW is a term referring to products that may require specialist handling within the logistics network design due to their size and/or weight.
 These types of products are also referred to as ‘ugly freight’ and include items such as kitchen worktops, mattresses, and some sanitaryware products.
 Specialist logistics providers in this sector include DX and Tuffnells.

 ISO: International Standards Organisation